Intermittent vCenter connectivity loss due to duplicate IP address in the environment

 Issue/Introduction

-• You may experience intermittent connectivity loss to the vCenter Server Appliance (VCSA) while other virtual machines residing on the same ESXi host continue to function normally.
+• From the vCenter console, pinging the gateway IP address fails.
+However, other virtual machines residing on the exact same ESXi host continue to function normally with no network interruption.

 Cause

-The issue is caused by an IP address conflict.
-Another device or virtual machine on the network is configured with the same IP address as the vCenter Server.
-This creates a duplicate entry for the MAC address in the ARP table, causing network traffic to be misrouted intermittently.
+This issue is caused by an IP address conflict.
+Another device or virtual machine on the network is configured with the identical IP address as the vCenter Server.
+This conflict creates a duplicate entry for the MAC address in the ARP table, causing network traffic intended for the vCenter Server to be intermittently misrouted.

 Resolution